Urith

 Urith (also known in Welsh as Iwerydd) was a Christian woman from the Westcountry of Great Britain who was alleged to have been martyred in the 8th century, and subsequently revered as a saint.
-The name is still common in the English county of Devon.
+The name was not uncommon in the English county of Devon.
 Her feast day is 8 July and her shrine is located in the North Devon village of Chittlehampton.
 Her name is also known in Latin as Hieritha and occasionally corrupted to Erth.

 History

 Urith is a fairly obscure figure.
 John Leland makes no mention of her, nor does Capgrave's Nova Legenda Angliae, and Nicholas Roscarock knew little of her apart from the fact of her existence.
 A book of her life, containing a record of her miracles, was at one time present in her shrine, and appears to be the basis of a rhyming poem in Latin now held by Trinity College, Cambridge.
 According to both this and William Camden, her legend was as follows: